wierkstudio/ciphereditor/README.md

 - `npm run app-desktop-start` - Start the development Electron app locally
 - `npm run processor-build` - Create an optimized production build for the processor
 - `npm run processor-watch` - Watch the processor source files and build on change
-- `npm run extension-essentials-build` - Create a production build for the operation essentials extensions
+- `npm run extension-essentials-build` - Create a production build for the essentials extension
+- `npm run extension-hash-build` - Create a production build for the cryptographic hash function extension

 ## Contributing